Getting Started

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects student education records, such as grades and disciplinary records, and controls who can access them.

-By state law, UW–Madison must provide certain directory information to third parties upon request.
+By law, UW–Madison must provide certain directory information to third parties upon request.
 This includes:

 - Name